poornimah67-blip/Python-programs/README.md

 13. pgm to find largest of three numbers
 14. pgm to check leap year
 15.pgm to check consonant or vowel
+16. pgm to check alphabet,digits or special character